snehangsude/TensorIoT/README.md

 `/bin` consits of a `.jar` file that allows us to connect to any external DB with the pyspark module using `jdbc`.

 # To run an assignment:
-Open a terminal and enter the commands below:

 > *Assignment_1.ipynb* doesn't require docker to be installed.
 Only *Assignment_2.ipynb* requires Docker.